 Yes, you read that right!
-I was at Heathrow for 13 hours!
+I was at Heathrow for over 13 hours!
 And not once did anyone tell me what happened, why the planes were grounded!

 Now, while I was marooned in first class lounge these things were happening outside: